-The simple definition: human resource management is how an organisation gets the most out of its human capital.
+The simple definition: human resource management is how an organization gets the most out of its human capital.

-In other words, human resource management is how an organisation leverages its employees' skills and dedication to become more competitive in the market.
-There are various methods to manage these resources – from the right kind of culture and organisation structure to resource utilisation strategies.
+In other words, human resource management is how an organization leverages its employees' skills and dedication to become more competitive in the market.
+There are various methods to manage these resources – from the right kind of culture and organization structure to resource utilization strategies.